LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 file is passed as argument to the embedding scripts, the backend adapter file ia automatically patched, changing the value of the `settings_file` flag to `deny`, to prevent using any settings file accessible on a computer where the embedded application is run to disturb it.

+It's also possible to not include any settings file by using the `-s none` option.
+This is mostly useful when generating a new top-level executable that only includes the Logtalk compiler/runtime.

 Library paths for embedded applications
 ---------------------------------------